muchdogesec/dogesec_website/_posts/2024-06-27-introduction_to_writing_sigma_rules.md

 ## tl;dr

-Learn how to write Sigma Rules.
-Learn how to upload and share Sigma Rules (using tools that support STIX).
+Learn how to write Sigma Rules, and then how to upload and share Sigma Rules (using tools that support STIX).

 ## Overview